Look-down/shoot-down: Concept

-The technical challenge encountered by airborne radar is discerning relatively small radar returns (e.g. other aircraft, targets) in the presence of large radar returns (e.g. terrain) when the radar is pointed at the ground, "looking down".
+The technical challenge encountered by airborne radar is discerning relatively small radar returns (e.g. other aircraft, targets) in the presence of large radar returns (e.g. terrain return) when the radar is pointed at the ground, "looking down".
 The ground strongly reflects the radar energy while the target relatively weakly reflects the radar energy, creating confusing clutter on the radar screen.
 It is difficult or impossible to separate the radar image of low-flying aircraft from the surrounding ground clutter.

 Look-down/shoot-down radars have been enhanced with electronic programs that process the radar image and search for moving objects, which are detected by looking for Doppler shifts in the radar return.
 See moving target indication.
 The radar removes all stationary objects (e.g. the ground and buildings) from the display and shows only moving objects.
 Since the radar is linked to the aircraft's fire control system, it can provide targeting information to weapons once it has detected a moving object.

 Look-down/shoot-down radars provide combat aircraft with the ability to engage targets flying below them.
 This is highly desirable, as it allows an aircraft to detect and attack targets whilst maintaining the tactically advantageous position conferred by superior altitude.